Jose Calugas: Citizenship

-Although he had been born in a U.S. territory, and had fought in the United States' Army, Calugas technically was not a citizen.
-Following the Spanish–American War in 1898, Philippine residents were classified as U.S. nationals.
+Although he had been born in a U.S. territory, and had fought in the United States Army, Calugas was not a citizen.
+Following the Spanish–American War in 1898, Philippine residents were classified as U.S. nationals rather than citizens.
 The 1934 Tydings–McDuffie Act, or Philippine Independence Act, reclassified Filipinos as aliens, and set a quota of 50 immigrants per year to the United States, with the exception of those who joined the U.S. Navy, but not the U.S. Army.
 While serving in Okinawa, Calugas completed the process of becoming a naturalized United States citizen.

-Retirement and post military life
+Post-military life

-Calugas eventually retired from the army with the rank of Captain and in 1957 he moved to Tacoma, Washington with his family.
-After retiring from the army he earned a degree in Business Administration from the University of Puget Sound in 1961 and worked for the Boeing Corporation.
-In addition to furthering his education and starting a new career, he was involved in several veterans groups within the Seattle and Tacoma area.
-He died in Tacoma on January 18, 1998, at age 90, and is buried at Mountain View Memorial Park in Tacoma, Washington.
-He was survived by his three children, including retired Sergeant First Class Jose Calugas Jr., eleven grandchildren, and six great-grandchildren.
-His wife of 52 years died in 1991.
+Calugas eventually retired from the army with the rank of captain and in 1957 he moved to Tacoma, Washington with his family.
+He earned a degree in business administration from the University of Puget Sound in 1961 and worked for Boeing.
+Calugas was involved in several veterans groups within the Seattle and Tacoma area.
+He died in Tacoma on January 18, 1998, at age 90.
+His children included Sergeant First Class Jose Calugas Jr. His wife of 52 years died in 1991.